The three keys to reducing aches and pains in the neck and shoulders when sitting at a desk to avoid desk ache.

 - The mouse moving too far over to the side

-Leaning forwards as keyboard too far away Using back support as keyboard moved closer
+Leaning forward as a keyboard is too far away Using back support as the keyboard moved closer

 SIMPLE CHANGES MAKE A BIG DIFFERENCE: